TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ============
 The Gorgon's Eye is a content mod for BG:EE and EET that adds an underground thieves den into the town of Beregost.
 It contains new quests, characters, stores and items.
-The area can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful or neutral-good alignment.
+The area can be accessed immediately after leaving Candlekeep and is open to all players, excluding those with a lawful-good alignment.

 After enlisting in the Gorgon's Eye, you'll find yourself undertaking tasks that align with the operations of a typical thieves guild.
 You'll be expected to engage in activities such as theft, extortion, smuggling, bounty hunting, and assassination.
 However, it's worth noting that there are some satisfying options for good and neutral-aligned players.
-If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances ans aid the City Watch in a raid against the Gorgon's Eye.
+If at any point you find the guild's ways aren't to your liking, you have the option to switch allegiances and aid the City Watch in a raid against the Gorgon's Eye.

 The component "Add more pickpocketable items" will distribute random treasure to generic npcs.